 And how did he go?

 I get asked that a lot.
 And honestly?
 None.
-Because most of these people drop out, and all of the people have failed the pre-test, performing no better than chance.
+Because most of these people drop out, and most people have failed the pre-test, often at a chance level.

 What are some of the worst cases you’ve seen?

 Oh I’ve seen some particularly bad ones.
 One guy seriously believed he could make paper move.
 He showed me a video of himself moving paper, and I could see he was clearly moving his hand.
 He kept coming back to me with new tricks and it just got to the point where I was like, “Maybe you need to find something else to do.
 Or see a doctor.”

 As a sceptic, what are you most skeptical of?
 Is there anything you do believe in?